ken5watanabe-lab/FY2025-Laboratory-Research/IkumaFukumoto/README.md

 ### Results

 Only the key results are shown.
+This image has been mosaic-processed as it is unpublished.

 ![alt text](./images/fig2_mosaic.png)